Walton Court, Walton-on-Thames

 The interior was faced with marble and timber panels.
 The eastern courtyard had concrete monolithic sculptures by Alan Collins beside a sunken pool with a fountain.
 In early years, the courtyards housed a small menagerie with alligators, flamingos, and penguins, later removed to London Zoo.

 It was listed at Grade II in November 1995, for the quality of its 1960s design with integrated courtyards and reflecting pool, sculptures and water features; its precise details and high-quality finishes; and its historical interest as the headquarters of one of the first companies to move its offices from central London to an integrated suburban site.
 The location lies close to Walton-on-Thames railway station, with easy access to motorways, and Heathrow Airport to the north.

 Part of the site was dedicated in 2000 as a war memorial for the Second World War RAF fighter pilot Flight Sergeant Charles Sydney, whose Spitfire was shot down at the west end of Station Avenue on 27 September 1940.

 The building was left empty after Birds Eye's parent Unilever moved out in 2008 to merge offices from Walton, Kingston and Crawley to a new site in Leatherhead.
 It was bought by Crest Nicholson for a residential development.
 Despite objections from the Twentieth Century Society and many local residents, planning permission and listed building consent was granted to demolish all of the listed buildings on grounds of public benefit and replace them with nine residential blocks containing 375 apartments.
 Demolition commenced in 2019, to allow construction of the new residential development, Walton Court Gardens.
 While the building was empty, the sculpture by John McCarthy was stolen.
 There are plans for the new development to include a replacement sculpture, and the Collins monoliths and war memorial will be reinstated.

+CCTV images from the building assisted in the enquiry into the murder of Milly Dowler.